web-stack/lifeofjs/README.md

 JavaScript language is evolving at large in recent time.
 There are countless number of libraries for specific aspects in web programming to handle very specific needs.
-People write great articles about existing and also upcoming features in JavaScript.
+People write great articles about existing and upcoming features in JavaScript.
-And also write books give detailed and very acute knowledge.
+And also write books to give detailed and very acute knowledge.
 There are tools to give the lightening speed to development

 This repository is started with the intention to link all these awesome things about JavaScript at one place.